-Papa Pounamu was established in 2017, to bring together diversity and inclusion practices across the Public Service and to support Public Service chief executives to meet their diversity and inclusion obligations and goals.
+Papa Pounamu was established in 2017, to bring together diversity and inclusion practices across the Public Service and to support Public Sector chief executives to meet their diversity and inclusion obligations and goals.
 Papa Pounamu is co-chaired by Naomi Ferguson, Chief Executive of Inland Revenue and Peter Mersi, Chief Executive of Ministry of Transport.

 Chief Executive Inland Revenue

 Naomi and Peter are also the Functional Co-Leads for Diversity and Inclusion in the Public Service.
 They were appointed to these roles by the Public Service Commissioner.
 These roles are responsible for leading diversity and inclusion progress in the Public Service.
 They are also responsible for championing diversity and inclusion and supporting chief executives to meet their obligations and expectations in the Public Service Act.